Genera77/SynBrane/PROJECT_CONTEXT.md

 ## Architecture
 - **Frontend** (`public/`)
   - Plain HTML/CSS/JS served statically (locally by the Node server or by Vercel in production).
   - Chords panel: up to five chord tabs, with the visible count controlled by a "Chords in loop" selector.
-Each chord stores its own tuning, root, notes, preset, and arpeggiator settings on a multi-octave spiral picker covering three visible octaves (0–2) for the current temperament rather than any circle-of-fifths ordering.
+Each chord stores its own tuning, root, notes, and preset on a multi-octave spiral picker covering three visible octaves (0–2) for the current temperament rather than any circle-of-fifths ordering.
 The picker uses compact degree labels with a ° symbol (e.g., `7°`) that start at 1 for non-12-EDO tunings (Orwell-9 displays 0–8°), spacing tuned for dense temperaments like 31-EDO, and temperament-specific color themes with subdued inactive bubbles and high-contrast highlighted selections.
 Preset chords are fetched per tuning from the backend (universal ratios plus temperament-specific sets) and applied by degree, and users can still toggle any point afterward.
 Root selectors track degree names per temperament.
 Interval and frequency readouts explain the chosen notes (cents/steps from root, Hz).
-Each chord exposes an arpeggiator toggle, pattern (up/down/up-down/random), musical rate (1/4–1/16 with triplet eighths), and a preview loop toggle.
+A per-chord preview loop toggle stays in this panel while arpeggiation moved to global controls.
-  - Synth Parameters panel: compact controls for mode (Harmony/Rhythm), tempo, rhythm multiplier, waveform, ADSR, filter settings, loop chord count, and loop playback/render buttons.
+  - Synth Parameters panel: compact controls for mode (Harmony/Rhythm), tempo, rhythm multiplier, waveform, master volume, ADSR, filter settings, global arpeggiator (enable/pattern/rate applied to every chord), loop chord count, and loop playback/render buttons.
 The rhythm slider now ranges from roughly 0.1–1.0× (default ~0.3×) for subtle timing shifts instead of fast multipliers.
 A gentle detune control smooths polyphonic previews for dense temperaments.
 Patch Save/Load and loop Play/Stop/Render controls sit together at the top of the panel for quick access, with synth sliders underneath.
 The rendered loop audio player sits directly under the loop control row for immediate access after rendering.
-  - Patch system: Save downloads a JSON file carrying global mode/tempo/rhythm/synth/preview plus per-chord tuning, root, preset id, notes, arpeggiator settings, and the loop chord count.
+- Patch system: Save downloads a JSON file carrying global mode/tempo/rhythm/synth (including master volume)/preview/global arpeggiator plus per-chord tuning, root, preset id, notes, and the loop chord count.
 Load applies a JSON patch and updates the UI; rhythm multipliers are clamped to the current slider range when loading.
   - Loop playback/render: builds a loop-length-limited (1–5 chords) sequence (one bar per visible chord) with explicit tuning ids, full degree lists, per-event arpeggiator settings (both structured and pattern/rate flags), and derived frequencies.
 The resulting payload is reused verbatim by both the Web Audio loop preview path and `/api/render`, so previews and renders share identical timing, synth/rhythm settings, and 10-loop length.

 - **Backend** (`server/`)